Ib Andersen

 Ib Andersen (born 14 December 1954) is a Danish ballet dancer and choreographer.
 He was principal dancer for the Royal Danish Ballet 1975-1980, for the New York City Ballet 1980-1990, freelancing ballet master 1990-2000 and artistic director of Ballet Arizona 2000-2024.

 Biography

 Early days

 Born in Copenhagen, Andersen was first exposed to dance through ballroom dancing.
 At age 7, he was accepted into the Royal Danish Ballet School, which is attached to the Royal Danish Ballet.
 There he studied with Kirsten Ralov, Hans Brenaa, Flemming Ryberg, and Vera Volkova.
 He also studied in Germany, France, and the United States, where he took classes at the School of American Ballet.
-In 1972, at the age 18, he graduated from the Copenhagen school and was accepted by the Royal Danish Ballet as an apprentice.
+In 1972, at the age of 18, he graduated from the Copenhagen school and was accepted by the Royal Danish Ballet as an apprentice.

 Royal Danish Ballet

 After a year as apprentice at the Royal Danish Ballet, Andersen was in 1973 accepted into its corps de ballet and was promoted to principal dancer in 1975, at the age of 20, which made him the youngest principal in the company's history.

 At the Royal Danish Ballet, Andersen appeared in leading roles in ballets of the 19th century Danish ballet master August Bournonville, such as Napoli, Flower Festival in Genzano, Far from Denmark, The Kermesse in Bruges and A Folk Tale, as well as in classic ballets such as The Nutcracker, Coppélia and Giselle.
 He also performed in many modern ballets, creating the role of the Boy in the 1976 revival of Rudi van Dantzig's Monument for a Dead Boy and dancing the part of The Chosen in Glen Tetley's radical interpretation of Igor Stravinsky's Le Sacre du Printemps in 1978.